 Changes to this Privacy Notice We may change this Privacy Notice from time to time.
 This may be necessary, for example, if the law changes, or if we change our business in a way that affects personal data protection.
 Any changes will be made available on our website. www.bgibbsfuneralservices.co.uk

-B. Gibbs Funeral Services Ltd. Proprietor: Mr. Barry J. Gibbs Dip.
+B. Gibbs Funeral Services Ltd. Proprietors: Mr. Barry J. Gibbs Dip.
 F.D.
-(N.A.F.D) Registered Address: The Manse, 28 Fore Street, Chard, Somerset TA20 1PT.
+(N.A.F.D) Mrs. Claire E. Gibbs (RGN retired) Registered Address: The Manse, 28 Fore Street, Chard, Somerset TA20 1PT.